ramsha-codes/genai-project/task1_streamlit/README.md

 3. User Authentication: Adding user authentication to allow multiple users to have their own chat history.

+4. Model Selection: An drop-down menu for user to select from multiple models.

 # Contributing

 Contributions are welcome!
 Feel free to fork the repository, make changes, and submit pull requests.
 Here are a few ways you can contribute: